ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.shelly/README.md

 ## Changelog

+### 4.0.4 (2020-08-23)
+* (Stübi) - optimize the destroy function

+### 4.0.3 (2020-08-19)
+* (Stübi) - Add a checkbox, to optionally enable updates of objects even if they have not changed (Issue #209)
+* (Stübi) - Calculate temperature fahrenheit for Shelly 1PM and Plug S in MQTT mode
+* (Stübi) - Fixed longpush time for MQTT (Shelly 1, 1PM, 2 and 2.5)
+* (Stübi) - Add State for changing temperature unit for Shelly HT and DW2
+* (Stübi) - Delete external temperature 4 and external humidity 4 states for Shelly 1 and 1PM because they do not exist
+* (Stübi) - Renamed state temperature to temperatureC for Shelly 1, 1PM, 2, 2.5, Plug S
+* (Stübi) - Add tmperature in Celsius and Fahrenheit for Shelly HT and DW2
+* (Stübi) - Bugfixing.
+Add missing states to MQTT, which exist for CoAP (Shelly 2, 2.5)
+* (Stübi) - Polltime for http optimized.
+* (Stübi) - removed min and max values for temperature states (Issue #236)
+* (Stübi) - Bugfixing.
+Add timer to Shelly 1, 1PM for CoAP and removed it for MQTT (Shelly 1, 1PM, 2, 2.5) because it is not supported by MQTT
+* (Stübi) - Add overpower value to Shelly 1, 1PM, 2, 2.5 and Plug, Plug S
+* (Stübi) - Removed channel name from Shelly 4 Pro (Issue #238)

+### 4.0.2 (2020-08-16)
+* (Stübi) - Bugfixing Shelly DW2 (Issue #220)
+* (Stübi) - Bugfixing manually set object name is overwritten (Issue #224)

+### 4.0.1 (2020-08-15)
+* (Stübi) Major Change!!
+If you use the CoAP protocol only Shelly devices with Firmware 1.8.x or above supported!
+All devices with Firmware below 1.8.x except Shelly 4Pro will not working with this release!
+* Official release to npm/latest

 ### 4.0.0 (05.08.2020)
 * (Stübi)     - Major Change!!
-If you use the CoAP protcoll only Shelly devices with Firmware 1.8.x or above supported!
-All devices with Firmeware below 1.8.x will not working with this release!
+If you use the CoAP protocol only Shelly devices with Firmware 1.8.x or above supported!
+All devices with Firmware below 1.8.x except Shelly 4Pro will not working with this release!
 * (@harrym67) - Changing device files
-harrym67
 * (Stübi)     - Since Firmware 1.8. the Shelly device names like shelly.0.SHBTN-1#A4CF12F454A3#2 ends with #2.
 It will be changed back to #1 like shelly.0.SHBTN-1#A4CF12F454A3#1.
+* (@harrym67) - Add state factoryResetFromSwitch for Shelly 1, 1pm, 2, 2.5, Dimmer, Dimmer 2 and RGBW2
+* (@harrym67) - Add states longpushDurationMsMin, longpushDurationMsMax and multipushTimeBetweenPushesMsMax for Shelly IX3
+* (@harrym67) - Add state ChannelName for Shelly 1, 1pm, 2, 2.5, Dimmer, Dimmer 2, 4Pro, EM and 3EM
+* (@harrym67) - Add state StopReason for Shelly 2 and 2.5 in Shuttermode
+* (@harrym67) - Add state name to all Devices (Device Name)

 ### 3.3.6 (26.07.2020)
 * (Stübi) - Bugfixing temperature for Shelly Dimmer (Issue #201)